EHS vs ESG: Unraveling the Corporate Sustainability Puzzle

 The company’s CSR and retention rate is positive if both the ESG and EHS surveys give positive results!

 This simple example shows the common aspects of ESG and EHS from the employee’s point of view.
-It can be done similarly with the community and environmental management aspects.
+It can be done similarly to community and environmental management aspects.

 ESG Supports EHS and Vice Versa